Skip to main content

 Yes.
 Every peptide PeRx ships requires a prescription from an Arizona-licensed provider.
 The 5-minute health assessment is the first step, and a state-licensed provider reviews every intake before a prescription is written.

-Many HSA and FSA cards work for compounded peptide therapy when it is tied to a valid prescription.
-Acceptance depends on your plan administrator and the prescribing diagnosis, so confirm with your benefits team.
-Standard commercial insurance generally will not cover compounded peptides because they sit outside formularies.
+Many HSA and FSA cards work for compounded peptide therapy when it is tied to a valid prescription, though acceptance depends on your plan administrator.
+Medicare and commercial insurance do not cover compounded peptides, since they fall outside standard formularies.
+Confirm with your benefits team before you budget for it.

-Tucson is a serious endurance-cycling town, from the nearly 28-mile Mount Lemmon climb to El Tour de Tucson, and the recovery questions follow.
-Riders most often ask about BPC-157 for tendon and soft-tissue repair, CJC-1295/Ipamorelin for deeper recovery sleep, and MOTS-c for mitochondrial and endurance support.
+Tucson is a serious cycling town, and plenty of the riders on those roads are in their 50s, 60s, and beyond.
+They most often ask about BPC-157 for tendon and soft-tissue repair, CJC-1295/Ipamorelin for deeper recovery sleep, and NAD+ for daily energy.
 Your provider matches the peptide to your goal and training load rather than stacking several at once.

 It varies by peptide.
 CJC-1295/Ipamorelin patients usually notice deeper sleep and faster recovery in 2 to 4 weeks.
 Cognitive effects from Selank or Semax often appear inside the first week.
 BPC-157 for tendon or soft-tissue issues typically produces meaningful change between 2 and 8 weeks.
 GHK-Cu effects on skin and hair run 8 to 12 weeks.
 Body composition usually needs 8 to 12 weeks of consistent dosing.